 “Personal” I mean your very own computer.
 While is good to start with whatever you have and available at your disposal, is best to have your own personal system that you can turn on at any minutes of the day you feel like log on to the internet.

 There are many benefits to having your own system and not depending on cyber cafe to carry out your blogging activities.
-There are lots of software you’ll need to install to provide more functionality and progress for your blog that you may not be able to do so on public PC.
+There are lots of software you’ll need to install to give more functionality and progress for your blog that you may not be able to do so on public PC.

-Writing content for your blog need a very conducive environments which most cybercafe may not offer.
+Writing content for your blog need a very conducive environments which most cyber cafe may not offer.
 At most I write at night when is calm and most family members are sleeping.